FrancoPrussianwar.com

 Balloons

 Communication could only be done through a telegraph cable secretly laid in the Seine, that went into operation on Sept 23 It was dredged up by the Germans on Sept 27, and unable to decipher the telegrams, they destroyed it .
 Coal gas fired balloons started to be used on Sept 23 and on the 26 regular postal service was introduced, with the balloons leaving 2 or 3 times a week .Carrier-pigeons were also used, with typed reduced to microscopic size .
 A total of 10,675 kilograms and 164 went out in 65 balloons .All but eight of the balloons landed safely, one drifted as far away as Oslo, Norway .
-The last balloon was launced on Jan 28, 1871, the day of the armistice .Two railroad stations were transformed into balloon factories.
-The Prussians developed an anti-balloon gun and forced the French to launch balloons at night .On Oct 7 Léon Gambetta escaped Paris in a hot air balloon to rally french forces in Tours, narrowly escaped capture and suffered a wound to his hand from a Prussian bullet .
+The last balloon was launched on Jan 28, 1871, the day of the armistice .Two railroad stations were transformed into balloon factories.
+The Prussians developed an anti-balloon gun and forced the French to launch balloons at night .On Oct 7 Léon Gambetta escaped Paris in a hot air balloon to rally French forces in Tours, narrowly escaped capture and suffered a wound to his hand from a Prussian bullet .

 Faced with the German blockade of Paris, the new French government called for the establishment of several large armies in France's provinces.
 These new bodies of troops were to march towards Paris and attack the Germans there from various directions at the same time.
 In addition, armed French civilians were to create a guerilla force —the so-called Francs-tireurs— for the purpose of attacking German support lines.